A Psalm of David

 My heart shall not fear, with hosts ’round me arrayed;

-Though war rise against me, I’ll not be afraid.
+Though war surge against me, I’ll not be afraid.

 One thing of the Lord I shall seek and request: